sdem88/FLUJO-AI-Platform-v2/README.md

 4. Configure server settings and environment variables
 5. Start and manage your server

+### Using official Reference servers

+1. Go to the MCP page
+2. Click "Add Server" to install a new MCP server
+3. Go to the "Reference Servers" Tab
+4. (First time executing:) Click "Refresh" and waaaaaaait.
+5. Click a server of your choice, wait for the screen to change, click "Save" / "Update Server" at the bottom.

 #### Using Docker-based MCP Servers

 When running FLUJO in Docker, you can use Docker-based MCP servers: